eMapR/TSPO/README.md

 Time Sync Plus (TS+)
 ====================

-**Time Sync Plus (TS+)** is a web-based application for attributing land cover change using satellite imagery and spectral time series.
-It is designed to support image interpretation workflows used in forest disturbance monitoring, landscape change detection, and quality assurance.
+**Time Sync Plus (TS+)** is a web-based application for visualizing and attributing vector data using satellite imagery and spectral time series.
+It is designed to support image interpretation workflows used in monitoring landscape change detection, and quality assurance.

 🚀 Features
 -----------